 Notario Fraud Remedies: A Practical Manual for Immigration Practitioners offers tools to identify notario fraud, to interview victims, and to advocate for immigration remedies, including Prosecutorial Discretion, U Nonimmigrant Status (for crime victims), and Motions to Reopen due to Ineffective Assistance of Counsel.

 Project END is funded by the D.C.
-Bar Foundation.
+Bar Foundation and other donors.

 6925 B Willow Street NW

 Washington, DC 20012